 A Pandemic Prevention, Preparedness and Response Financial Intermediary Fund (PPPR FIF) has been under discussion for close to a year and gained significant traction.
 In October 2021, the G20 released a Communiqué in October 2021, indicating the support of G20 member states, and in particular of the 2021 & 2022 Presidencies (Italy and Indonesia respectively).
 In April 2022, the World Bank was flagged by the G20 Finance and Central Bank Governors as the preferred “home” for such an instrument and in mid-May, invited commentary to a White Paper.
+After a series of closed-door meetings over the summer, the PPPR FIF was launched on September 8th, with little clarity on its functioning beyond the composition and role of the Board – which includes two seats (out of 21) for civil society, and is co-chaired by Indonesia and Rwanda.
+The Board adopted a governance manual and operations manual.

 Understanding how the PPPR FIF would be established, what role it could play for the Global Fund and the communities it serves (represented by communities and civil society organisations) is critical to understanding the future of Global Fund funding in the evolving global health architecture.